Steam Machine (computer): Hardware

-A core part of the machine configurations was the method of providing ventilation and cooling of the CPU, GPU, and power supply; Valve engineered custom compartments within these beta units so that each of these three units has separate circulation and ventilation routes.

-Valve also worked with AMD to develop and certify hardware for future Steam Machines.

-Portables

 A handheld game console version of the Steam Machine was in development as the "SMACH Z", previously dubbed "Smach Zero" or "Steamboy" by analogy to Nintendo's Game Boy.
 The SMACH Z was to be released in November 2016 and was to combine a x86 Steam OS architecture based on an AMD G-Series chip with a portable form factor and input elements similar to those of a Steam controller.
 A Kickstarter crowdfunding campaign was launched in December 2015, and canceled a few days later with a promise of a restart.
 A new Kickstarter campaign was launched on October 16, 2016, with a much lower goal, and successfully ended with a total of €474,530 one month later.
-The processor is now to be an AMD Raven Ridge V1605B, and the release date was to be sometime in April 2017.
+The processor was to be an AMD Raven Ridge V1605B, and the release date was to be sometime in April 2017.
 An InDemand indiegogo campaign was launched following the end of the Kickstarter campaign.
-The SMACH Z has not yet been approved by Valve as an official Steam Machine.
-On May 12, 2021, the Smach team announced they will be filing for bankruptcy, and that units aren't likely to be shipped unless they get new investment.
-Valve themselves announced a portable console for Steam named the Steam Deck on July 15, 2021, with shipping slated to begin in December 2021.
+As of 2016 the SMACH Z had not yet been approved by Valve as an official Steam Machine.
+On May 12, 2021, the Smach team announced they would be filing for bankruptcy, and that units were not likely to be shipped unless they got new investment.